 Medications do not always require the prescription of a medical doctor.
-Due to the availability of over-the-counter medications, many consumers assume it is safe to take the drugs.
-While over-the-counter drugs are considered safe by the Food and Drug Administration when used appropriately, the medications do have potential dangers.
+Due to the availability of over the counter drugs, many consumers assume it is safe to take the drugs.
+While over the counter drugs are considered safe by the Food and Drug Administration when used appropriately, the medications do have potential dangers.
 Learning about the dangers can help individuals who are taking too much get appropriate help.

 The possible side effects that might occur include:

 - Reduced bone density

 In most cases, adverse side effects are associated with allergies or sensitivities to the drug.
 Other situations are related to an accidental or intentional overdose of the medication.

 Individual reactions to over the counter medications vary based on personal tolerance and the particular drug.
 Even when the drug is taken according to the directions, some individuals might develop a sensitivity that leads to an overdose or negative side effects.

 When negative side effects occur, it is best to seek immediate medical care.
 Certain over the counter medications can lead to severe health problems if an accidental overdose occurs.

 The dangers of over the counter medications are not limited to the risk of allergies or adverse side effects.
 The risk of overdosing on an over the counter medication is high, particularly when it relates to painkillers or cold medicines.